 MTD is being introduced gradually with a separate roll-out for each tax.
-It will be important to keep up to date with new deadlines for reporting the taxes you pay, as and when they are established.
+It will be important to keep up to date with new deadlines for reporting the taxes you pay when they are established.

-The MTD project has started with VAT paid by businesses and will be extended to income tax paid by individuals in 2023, and then to corporation tax at a later date.
+The MTD project has started with VAT paid by businesses and will be extended to income tax paid by individuals in 2024, and then to corporation tax no earlier than April 2026.